filip26/titanium-json-ld/README.md

 ## 🤝 Contributing

-Contributions of all kinds are welcome — whether it’s code, documentation, testing, or community support!
+Contributions of all kinds are welcome - whether it’s code, documentation, testing, or community support!
 Please open a **pull request** or **issue** to get started.

-### 💻 Develop
-- Implement a new feature
-- Fix an existing issue or bug
-- Refactor or optimize existing code

-### 🧪 Test
-- Report bugs or unexpected behavior
-- Add or improve unit/integration tests
-- Verify milestone builds and provide feedback

-### 📖 Document
-- Write or improve **Javadoc** and inline comments
-- Create or update tutorials and usage guides
-- Proofread and improve clarity or accuracy in documentation

 ### 🌟 Promote
 - Star ⭐ and share the project